Battle of the Diamond: Planned confrontation

 The Diamond, which was a predominantly Protestant area, is a minor crossroads in County Armagh, lying almost half-way between Loughgall and Portadown.
 For several days groups from both sides had been arriving at the crossroads.
 The Defenders had made their base on Faughart Hill in the townland of Tullymore, less than a quarter of a mile south-west of The Diamond.
 The Peep o' Day Boys, which historian Connolly states were of the "Orange Boys" faction, encamped on a hill in the townland of Grange More to the north-east.

 Word of a planned confrontation appears to have been widespread well before it took place, even being gossiped about by militia-men stationed at Dublin and Westport.
 Catholic Bernard Coile, from Lurgan, County Armagh, who had risen to become a merchant in the linen industry, called upon the local two parishes to agree to a non-aggression pact.
 This appears to have succeeded in regards to the Lurgan area, as there is no record of any Lurgan men as having been amongst the combatants.
 There would also seem to have been adequate time for preparations, with one County Tyrone militia-man sending home a guinea to purchase a musket for the Defenders, and Peep o' Day Boys scouring Moy, County Tyrone for gunpowder.

-The fact word seems to have been so widespread meant that the government could not have been unaware that trouble was stirring.
+The fact that word seems to have been so widespread means that the government could not have been unaware that trouble was stirring.

 The Peep o' Day Boys are cited in three accounts of the battle as possessing Volunteer muskets, with additional weapons provided by local squires.
 One account, by Charles Teeling, who had given up hopes of being a mediator, stated that on his return to Lisburn, County Down, he saw re-formed Volunteer corps with all of their equipment heading for The Diamond.
 The Defenders on the other hand may not all have been armed and possessing lesser quality firearms.